snonux/gogios/README.md

 * Install Gogios on both servers following the compilation and installation instructions provided earlier.
 * Install the NRPE server and plugin on both servers.
 This plugin allows you to execute Nagios check scripts on remote hosts.
 * Configure Gogios on both servers to monitor each other using the NRPE plugin.
 Add a check to the Gogios configuration file (`/etc/gogios.json`) on both servers that uses the NRPE plugin to execute a check script on the other server.
 For example, if you have Server A and Server B, the configuration on Server A should include a check for Server B, and vice versa.
 * Set up alternate cron intervals on both servers.
-Configure the cron job on Server A to run Gogios at odd minutes (e.g., 1, 3, 5, ...), and on Server B to run at even minutes (e.g., 0, 2, 4, ...).
+Configure the cron job on Server A to run Gogios at minutes 0, 10, 20, ..., and on Server B to run at minutes 5, 15, 25, ...
 This will ensure that if one server goes down, the other server will continue monitoring and sending notifications.

 # But why?